nagydani/seedling/sprout/TUTORIAL.md

 ## Generators, Filters, Mappers

 A common task in programming is to iterate through a number of objects and process them one by one.
-Seed uses *generators* for this purpose.
+Sprout uses *generators* for this purpose.
 A generator word, by convention ending with the `&` symbol, either leaves the next object on the stack or, if there are no more